 3 screen video installation w/4-channel audio.
 2018-2019.

-“Døgnfluens paradoks” (The Paradox of a Mayfly) takes as its starting point the architecture of a local cinema in Lofoten (Norway) in relation to the recollections of the building as a place and space.
-The institution has played a pivotal role in the lives of local youth for generations, sharing location with the townhall.
-But it has become a marginalised part of local official history.
+“Døgnfluens paradoks” (The Paradox of a Mayfly) takes as its starting point the architecture of a local cinema built in 1938 in Lofoten (Norway), in relation to the recollections of the building as a place and space.
+The institution has played a pivotal role in the lives of local youth for generations, sharing location with the townhall, but is nevertheless a marginalised part of local official history.

 The installation was part of the exhibition “Homage and Diversion.
 Reimagining a movie theatre” which also includes the photographer K.O.
 Storvik, curated by Torill Østby Haaland, at NNKS (North Norwegian Art Centre), 2019.